This document describes the default Frosmo Platform configuration and data tracking for a website visitor who enters a site as a new visitor.

 Local Frosmo ID

 The local Frosmo ID is an identifier that is used to identify the visitor (browser) on the Frosmo Platform in order to retrieve visitor-related data from the Frosmo back end.
-The ID is stored in the browser’s local storage (or, if cached modifications are enabled for the site and on Apple devices, in a cookie) and it is unique within a site.
+The ID is stored in the browser's local storage (or, if the user is on an Apple device or the site uses modifications whose content is preloaded, in a cookie) and it is unique within a site.
 The local Frosmo ID persists until the visitor clears their browser cache or the ID is otherwise manually removed.

 Global Frosmo ID